 1. Competitive Rivalry –

-On the other hand, where the competitive rivalry is minimum, almost negligible, where you product is unique in the market; you will most likely have tremendous strength and healthy profits.
+On the other hand, where the Competitive analysis rivalry is minimum, almost negligible, where your product is unique in the market; you will most likely have tremendous strength and healthy profits.

 2. Supplier Power –

 If there are a number of potential suppliers, it will only get easy for you to switch to a cheaper option.
 But if it is the opposite, where the suppliers are lesser, their position and ability will be stronger.
-This can impact your profits.
+This can impact your profits in Competitive analysis.